 Vaccination is a series of two shots and is recommended for international travelers, men having sex with men, and people with chronic liver disease due to Hepatitis B and C.

 Vaccine is recommended for anyone who hasn’t been vaccinated or hasn’t had chickenpox as a child.
 If you’re unsure, you can have a blood test done to see if you’re immune.
 We recommend this vaccine for anyone who has no evidence of immunity since chickenpox can be quite severe in adolescents and adults.

 Human Papilloma Virus (HPV)

-Vaccination is recommended for girls and young women up to age 26.
+Vaccination is recommended for the general population up to age 26.
 Its purpose is to prevent infection with HPV, the virus responsible for cervical cancer and genital warts.
-There are many strains of this virus, the vaccine protects against four strains that are responsible for 70% of cervical cancers and 90% of genital warts.
+There are many strains of this virus, the vaccine protects against strains that are responsible for cervical cancers and genital warts.
 It is not a substitute for regular pap smears or practicing safer sex with condoms.